 Building Blocks: Poland’s Most Popular Homes

-default, Building Blocks: Poland’s Most Popular Homes, Lublin, a view of the Czuby residential neighbourhood from the Gray Office Park office building terrace, photo: Jakub Orzechowski/AG, center, czuby_-lublin-ag.jpg
+default, Building Blocks: Poland’s Most Popular Homes, View of Lublin’s Czuby residential neighbourhood from the Gray Office Park building terrace, photo: Jakub Orzechowski / AG, center, czuby_-lublin-ag.jpg

 A third of Poles live in residential blocks of flats.
 Even though prefabricated multi-family buildings are a staple of the Polish landscape, they are surrounded by myths and legends.
-But what is the true story behind them?
+But what’s the true story behind them?

-There are different accounts of where and when first residential blocks of flats were built.
-Because even though popular opinion has it that Le Corbusier was their ‘inventor’, the idea of building simple multi-family buildings for those who cannot afford their own house was already born in the 19th century.
-They were built for workers next to the factories they worked at.
+There are different accounts of where and when the first residential blocks of flats were built in Poland.
+Even though popular opinion has it that Le Corbusier was their ‘inventor’, the idea of building simple multi-family buildings for those who cannot afford their own houses was born as early as the 19th century.
+They were built for workers next to the factories where they worked.
 These houses were, however, still very traditional in form – they were made out of bricks and had high-pitched roofs.
-But the simple, geometric blocks containing around a dozen little apartments are indeed a modernist concept.
-In light of the constant lack of living spaces in the dynamically developing European cities, and even more so after the damages brought by World War I, it was necessary to think of a new housing model: mass-produced, inexpensive and easy to build.

 9 Architectural Icons of Communist Poland